pyros-dev/pyros-schemas-examples/README.md

 # pyros-rosclient
 Package to use Pyros as a ROS client to other multiprocess architecture ( Web or others )

 The location & name & structure of this repo might change soon.
-It s still early deevlopment and quite unstable.
+It's still in early development and quite unstable.

 In particular we need to find out how to mix and match: